eembc/energyrunner/README.md

 Change `root` to wherever you want the runner to generate the `eembc/runner/{sessions,temp,benchmarks}` directories.
 It will create these the next time the framework starts.

+# Hash Check

+MD5 hashes are provided in the `dist` folder.
+Run `md5sum --check hashes.md5` from the `dist` folder to verify

 # Copyright License

 This software is the copyright of EEMBC, and is currently released under Apache 2.0.